lorenzo9uerra/virtuale-dl/README.md

 # virtuale-dl

-Extremely simple script to download every file of a course from https://virtuale.unibo.it
+Extremely simple script to download every file of a course or multiple courses from https://virtuale.unibo.it

 ### Usage

-The script needs the ID of the course, session cookies and the path where the directory will be downloaded.
+The script needs the IDs of the courses, session cookies and the path where the directories will be downloaded.
 You can either set them from command line with options or editing the script directly.

 ```
-Usage: ./virtuale-dl.sh [-c COOKIES] [-i ID_CORSI] [-d DIR]
+Usage: ./virtuale-dl.sh [-c COOKIES] [-i COURSE_IDS] [-d DIR]
 ```